Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 When requesting litharge for your channel, **contact us** in `#libera-bots` with the following informations:
 - do you have an -ops channel or a channel where the bot should announce bans/quiets changes
-- do you want the bans/quiets to be removed after a given period if no duration given by the operator ?
+- do you want the bans/quiets to be removed after a given period if no duration given by the operator?
+- ensure `/msg ChanServ flags #example litharge +o` is in place

 To create an account on litharge `/msg litharge hello` This only works if you are identified to services `/msg NickServ help register` or `/msg NickServ help identify`

 ### usage

+At any time, once registered on the bot you can seek for online help

+    /msg litharge list chantracker
+    /msg litharge help <command>

 After you quiet/kick/ban (ie: a "mode change") the offending user, you need to set the mode change expiration and document with litharge.